umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/upgrading-to-v7.md

 Previously parameter editors were registered in an Umbraco database table: `cmsMacroPropertyType` which no longer exists.
 Parameter editors in v7 are plugins just like property editors.
 During the v7 upgrade installation process it will update the new `cmsMacroProperty.editorAlias` column with the previous parameter editor alias.
 During this process it will look into the `Umbraco.Core.PropertyEditors.LegacyParameterEditorAliasConverter` for a map between a legacy alias to a new v7 alias.

-If you have custom legacy parameter editors and want to map them during install to new v7 parmater editor aliases you can modify this mapping during application startup using this method: `Umbraco.Core.PropertyEditors.LegacyParameterEditorAliasConverter.CreateMap`
+If you have custom legacy parameter editors and want to map them during install to new v7 parameter editor aliases you can modify this mapping during application startup using this method: `Umbraco.Core.PropertyEditors.LegacyParameterEditorAliasConverter.CreateMap`

 ## Database changes